handwritten paper note saying figma wishlist 2023

 In Adobe XD, artboards (sort of like Figma’s Frames) display a dotted viewport height line.
 This is super helpful since it shows where users would have to start scrolling and it also sets the viewport height for the prototype.

-Figma Wishlist 2023 - Screenshot of the viewport height line in Adobe XD
+screenshot of viewport height line from Adobe XD

 The viewport height line in Adobe XD